basecamp/policies/incapacitated/index.md

 First, we are so sorry.
 Managing administrative aspects is often the last thing you may want to do under these circumstances.
 We’ve tried to set up a process that makes managing your loved one’s HEY for You account as smooth as possible while also honoring the privacy and security obligations we have to our customers.

-**If you just want to stop the account from being billed and do not need access to any data,** the fastest way to do this is by cancelling the associated credit card directly via the credit card company.
+**If you just want to stop the account from being billed and do not need access to any data,** the fastest way to do this is by canceling the associated credit card directly via the credit card company.

 **If you have the login credentials of the account,** you can manage billing, export data, and cancel an account through the Account & Billing page.
 You can access the Account & Billing page via the Me menu.